dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 Review the main canons of existing Colorado River management (Appendix A;
 persons not familiar with current Colorado River operations).

-Follow the setup and play instructions (Box 1).
+![A screenshot of a computer program AI-generated content may be incorrect.](media/c8ba8e4c5d350b4a07946f486309e487.png)Follow the setup and play instructions (Box 1).
 The rest of the document provides guidance on each step.

-![A screenshot of a computer program AI-generated content may be incorrect.](media/c559c4dbc423098503d497b4675b135a.png)

 ## Types of Use

 The model can be used in two modes:

-1. Synchronously by multiple participant where each participant manages one or more accounts (in Google Drive).
+1. Synchronously by multiple participants where each participant manages one or more accounts (in Google Drive).

 2. By a single participant (manages all accounts).